-Tzu Chi Foundation, industry leaders collaborate for strategic response to Odette victims
+Tzu Chi Foundation, Digital Pilipinas, and industry leaders discuss a strategic response to Odette victims – and for future calamities. |

 Beyond donations, with preparations for future calamities